14 – WEEK SEMESTER TUITION

 May 8th & 9th: GRRRL Brigade Performance

-REFUNDS: There will be no refunds issued after enrollment is processed for the Fall 2020 semester.
+REFUNDS: There will be no refunds issued after enrollment is processed for the Spring 2021 semester.

 RETURNING STUDENTS: We do not offer automatic re-enrollment from fall to spring.
 To enroll in a class, you must pre-register for each semester.
 Thank you.

 Class age restrictions are enforced.
 When you register for a class, an email confirmation will be sent to you from activityhero.com.
 You will not receive a call from us unless there is a problem with your registration or the class is full.

 Asterisk (*): Classes with an asterisk require placement/audition.
 Students interested in auditioning for Grrrl Brigade or Jr. Grrrl Brigade should contact Fredrika at Fredrika@dancemission.com.
 Students interested in auditioning for Ballet should contact Bianca at Bianca@dancemission.com.
 Note that auditions will be held in the first 2 weeks of the Spring semester.

 SATELLITE SPACES: Some classes are located at our new satellite spaces at: